WIMEX Group: Poultry

-Poultry is the core business area of WIMEX with a highly developed vertical integration: the company keeps grandparent as well as parent stock, operates hatcheries, sells day-old chicks and fattens chicken itself, produces feed and processes it in its own feed plants.
+WIMEX achieves a high level of vertical integration by keeping grandparent as well as parent stock in various poultry companies.
+It is active in operating hatcheries, selling day-old chicks, fattening chickens, producing feed and operating feed plants.

 For grandparenting, WIMEX has 36 farms in Germany, producing 10 million chickens of the Cobb breed annually.
 For parenting, the company runs 97 farms.
 To hatch the hatching eggs, the company runs a number of hatcheries.
 Day-old chicks are marketed internationally.
 Important customers are the PHW Group, Plukon and the Sprehe Group.

 The company also operates chicken fattening plants.
 The 6 fattening facilities have a capacity for 830,790 chickens and produce 8 million broilers annually.

 WIMEX has a 40.83% stake in Cobb Espanola SA and a 50% stake in Cobb Russia.
 Cobb Russia supplies Russia's largest poultry meat producer Cherkizovo, among others.